-The bible of tablet weaving, this book goes into great detail on all aspects of tablet weaving, with diagrams of thread position and movement for many different techniques.
-Not for the beginner, but needed by anyone who has advanced beyond the stage where this much detaill might frighten them off.
+This book has long been the bible of tablet weaving, going into detail on all aspects of tablet weaving types, with diagrams of thread position and movement for many different techniques.
+Not for the beginner, but valuable for anyone who has advanced beyond the stage where this much detail might frighten them off.

 An excellent place to start browsing on the web for tablet weaving information.
 Many useful links here.

 Another great starting place for tablet weaving information.
 Good introductory information on many aspects of tablet weaving and several other fiber arts.
-Plan on browsing for quite some time.
+Allow plenty of time for browsing.